buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Entities/IfcExternalReference.md

 Reference to all associations between this external reference and objects within the _IfcResourceObjectSelect_ that are tagged by the external reference.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New inverse attribute added with upward compatibility.
+> IFC4 CHANGE  New inverse attribute added with upward compatibility.
 >

 ## Formal Propositions